mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/07/day-292/">November 07, 2017</a></small></div>
-<p><strong>The White House has prepared an executive order to weaken the Affordable Care Act's individual mandate</strong>, which requires taxpayers to demonstrate proof of insurance or pay a fine.
+<p><strong>The White House has prepared an executive order to weaken the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>'s individual mandate</strong>, which requires taxpayers to demonstrate proof of insurance or pay a fine.
 The order would broaden the "hardship exemption" that was established for those facing extraordinary circumstances (e.g., the death of a family member, bankruptcy, or natural disaster).
 Trump would sign the order if Republicans fail to include such a measure in the tax reform process. (<a href="https://www.washingtonpost.com/news/powerpost/wp/2017/11/06/white-house-seeks-to-weaken-acas-individual-mandate-with-executive-order-as-backup-plan/">Washington Post</a> / <a href="http://www.washingtonexaminer.com/trump-readies-executive-order-to-unravel-obamacares-individual-mandate/article/2639728">Washington Examiner</a>)</p>